-Please also view the fitness criteria required for our tours, graded from Level 1 to Level 3, at www.asatours.com.au/fitness-level/ read the fitness requirements carefully.
+Please also view the fitness criteria required for our tours, graded from Level 1 to Level 3, at www.asatours.com.au/fitness-level/

 All ASA tours are active programs suitable for people with a good level of mental and physical fitness and good mobility.
 They are not suitable for people who lack stamina, have difficulty walking at the group's pace or who have mobility issues.
 An unavoidable aspect of every tour is the need to manage walking, stair-climbing and standing for long periods of time.